lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 <div class="tip" data-title="Tips">

 > To focus on the main purpose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
 >
 > You could decide to run everything without relying on a devcontainer : To do so, make sure you install all the prerequisites detailed below.

 </div>

 ### 🥇 : Pre-configured GitHub Codespace

-To use a Github Codespace, you will need :
+To use a GitHub Codespace, you will need :

 - [A GitHub Account][github-account]

-Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
+GitHub Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
 The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more conflict on dependencies or missing tools !

-Every Github account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
+Every GitHub account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
 A 2 vcpu dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!

 To get your codespace ready for the labs, here are a few steps to execute :

 - After you forked the repo, click on `<> Code`, `Codespaces` tab and then click on the `+` button:

 ![codespace-new](./assets/codespace-new.png)

 - You can also provision a beefier configuration by defining creation options and select the **Machine Type** you like :

 ![codespace-configure](./assets/codespace-configure.png)

 ### 🥈 : Using a local Devcontainer

 This repo comes with a Devcontainer configuration that will let you open a fully configured dev environment from your local Visual Studio Code, while still being completely isolated from the rest of your local machine configuration : No more dependancy conflict.
 Here are the required tools to do so :

 - [Git client][git-client]
 - [Docker Desktop][docker-desktop] running
 - [Visual Studio Code][vs-code] installed on your machine

 Start by cloning the repository you just forked on your local Machine and open the local folder in Visual Studio Code.
 Once you have cloned the repository locally, make sure Docker Desktop is up and running and open the cloned repository in Visual Studio Code.

 You will be prompted to open the project in a Dev Container.
 Click on `Reopen in Container`.

 If you are not prompted by Visual Studio Code, you can open the command palette (`Ctrl + Shift + P`) and search for `Reopen in Container` and select it:

 ![devcontainer-reopen](./assets/devcontainer-reopen.png)

 ### 🥉 : Using your own local environment

-The following tools and access will be necessary to run the lab on a local environment :
+The following tools and access will be necessary to run the lab on a local environment:

 <div class="tip" data-title="Windows note">